kokoido/password-manager/README.md

 pip install pyperclip pandas
 ```

 You'll also need a `words.txt` file with a list of words (one per line) for the passphrase generator.
-Any word list works—just search for "common words list" online.
+Any word list works, just search for "common words list" online.

 ## Usage